 Tourists have been scammed when hiring motorcycles and jet skis (especially on the islands) so get local advice on the reputation of any rental firm before approaching it.
+Avoid hiring jet skis and quad bikes.
 Never hand over your passport as security when renting these vehicles.
 Be aware also that there are an enormous amount of motorcycle accidents in Thailand.
 Irish citizens in the past have been injured or lost their lives.
 Always wear a helmet (it is illegal not to) and drive carefully.

 If you're going to be passing through Suvarnabhumi Airport, make sure that you have paid for, and have receipts for, all items in your possession before you move away from the vendor.

 Ownership of property in Thailand is very complicated.
-There have been many cases of property scams reported.
+There have been many reported cases of property scams.
 Make sure you seek a proper legal advice.
 Foreigners are not permitted to own land in Thailand.
 Many foreigners, including Irish citizens have found themselves in very difficult situations as a result of dealing in property.
 Be aware of the pitfalls.
+Avoid them.

 If you're a victim of a crime while in Thailand, report it to the local police immediately.
 And you can contact us at Embassy in Bangkok or the Honorary Consulates in Phuket if you need advice and assistance (+66 (0) 2 0161360).

 If you're planning to drive any kind of vehicle in Thailand, you should be extremely careful.
 Road conditions are poor and Thailand has one of the highest accident rates in the world.
 Irish citizens have been involved in very serious accidents.
 Please note: